apache/incubator-taverna-server/usage.md

 *getRunOutputBaclavaFile*

-> Get the name of the Baclava file that will have the run outputs written to it.
+> **GET** the name of the Baclava file that will have the run outputs written to it.

 ### File Operations